 It's OK to splurge on your big day!
 Just consider what the plans are to stretch or bring down the expenses before getting started, so no extra stress is added on right before you say "I do".

-6: Who Do You Want To Invite?
+6: Who Do I Want To Invite?

 This is an interesting one in 2022.
 Invitations!
 Who's coming?